Orbital (band): Early years and influences

-Paul Hartnoll described the early incarnation of Orbital as a "low-cost bedroom New Order/Severed Heads".
-Other influences from the late 1970s and early 1980s included The Beat, Cabaret Voltaire, OMD and Kate Bush.
-The catalogues of Tamla Motown, ZTT and Trojan Records, and the classic rock of bands like Deep Purple, Led Zeppelin and Genesis, were also influential.
-The Hartnolls have expressed a deep appreciation of Kraftwerk.
+The Hartnolls' formative influences included Kraftwerk, OMD, Depeche Mode, Steel Pulse, Cabaret Voltaire, Kate Bush and the Beat.
+Paul described the early incarnation of Orbital as a "low-cost bedroom New Order/Severed Heads".
+The pair also drew inspiration from classic rock bands like Deep Purple, Led Zeppelin and Genesis, as well as the catalogues of Tamla Motown, ZTT and Trojan Records.

-In 1989, Orbital recorded "Chime" on their father's 4-track tape deck, which they released on DJ Jazzy M's Oh Zone Records in December 1989. and re-released on FFRR Records a few three years later.
+In 1989, Orbital recorded "Chime" on their father's 4-track tape deck, which they released on DJ Jazzy M's Oh Zone Records in December 1989, and re-released on FFRR Records three years later.
 The track became a rave anthem, reaching number 17 in the UK charts and earning them an appearance on Top of the Pops, during which they wore anti-Poll Tax T-shirts.
 According to Paul Hartnoll, the track was recorded "under the stairs" of their parents' house in "a knocked-through stair cupboard that my dad set up as a home office".
 The track received its first live airing at a club night hosted by the promoter Que Pasa (Mark, Andrew and Nick Maddox) in a local Sevenoaks venue called the Grasshopper on Boxing Day.
 Next was a gig at the Town and Country 2 in Islington, performing for the first time under the name Orbital.
 Several singles and EPs followed, and their first self-titled album, a collection of tracks recorded at various times, was released in late 1991.

 In late 1992, the Radiccio EP barely reached the UK top 40, although it included one of their most popular songs, "Halcyon".
 The track featured a sample of Kirsty Hawkshaw from "It's a Fine Day" (a chart hit for Opus III earlier that year).
 The B-side "The Naked and the Dead" was similarly based on a line from Scott Walker's rendition of Jacques Brel's song "Next".
 "Halcyon" was dedicated to the Hartnolls' mother, who was addicted to the tranquiliser Halcion (Triazolam) for many years.